JamMarHer/ProjectParadise/README.md

 <img src="design/paradise_font.png" width="180"/>

-foli transforms the current social media model into a more filtered and controllable environment. foli is a mobile application that is currently in development.
+Paradise is an initiative to change the current layout of social media in how content is being delivered and how the content is being consumed.
+We want to transform the content delivery from one-to-all to all-to-one.
+The One-to-all style of delivery is when a user’s shares/posts is by sent to all its followers.
+What we propose is the All-to-one style, this being that all the content is meant for specific type of users.

 A good analogy to put into perspective our vision is to picture the internet as a sea of ideas and trends.
 Sometimes when you search the web, you get hit by content that you don't want to deal with.
 Instead of tolerating irrelevant/offensive/random content, what if you could select the kind of content you want to ride.
 Hence the concept of **waves**, a form of a profile that contained content that interests you.